rhmichelle/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        Adaptive sites work by implementing different layouts for a specific and limited set of screen sizes.
+Responsive design rearranges the design layout according to the screen real estate available.
+It adjusts the sizes of the elements to fit in the available space.

 2. Describe what it means to be mobile first vs desktop first.

+        Desktop first is where the desktop version becomes the default and you add media queries for mobile.
+        As opposed to mobile first where the default and priority becomes mobile and you add @medias for when the screen enlarges.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+        Makes 1rem equal to 10px throughout the html document .

 4. How would you describe preprocessing to someone new to CSS?

+        It adds more functionality to CSS.
+In my teacher Pace’s words, it’s like CSS and Javascript had a [beautiful] baby.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+        Favorite: mixins 		I have trouble with nesting

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.